ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 42036 PHYSICAL HYDROGEOLOGY LABORATORY 1 Credit Hour

-(Slashed with ESCI 52036) Laboratory course offering fundamental training for professional hydrogeologists in field, laboratory and analytical techniques.
+(Slashed with ESCI 52036 and ESCI 72036) Laboratory course offering fundamental training for professional hydrogeologists in field, laboratory and analytical techniques.
 Required weekend field trip.

 Prerequisite: Junior standing.